vanilla/garden-cli/README.md

 $args = $cli->parse($argv);
 ```

-Like the basic example, `parse()` will return a `Garden\Cli\Args` object on a successful parse.
+Like the basic example, `parse()` will return a `Args` object on a successful parse.
 Here are some things to note about this example.

 * The `Cli::create()` method is provided if you want to have a 100% fluent interface when defining your command schema.
 * Call the `command()` method to define a new command.